jakechen/ds-career/selling_aiml.md

 # How to sell AI/ML projects
 ## Use case considerations
-- Business: how will this project make money in the end?
-Who is the end-user, what’s their pain point and are they willing to pay?
+1. Business: Why is this project needed?
+How will this project make money in the end? *So what?*
-- Technical
+2. Technical: What data is required to train the model?
+How will the data be piped together?
+What model is used?
-- Operational
+3. Operational: Who will own and maintain the code?